-- Deciding what to pay employees, and how often, and in what way (salaried or hourly),
+- Deciding how much to pay employees, and how often, and in what way (salaried or hourly)

 - Writing paychecks

-- Reporting pay and payroll tax information to the IRS and states (if your state has an income tax)
+- Reporting payments and payroll tax information to the IRS and states

-- And paying those taxes when they are due.
+- Paying those payroll taxes when they are due

 Before You Begin Processing Payroll

-Payroll is processed at the end of each payroll period (either weekly, bi-weekly, semi-monthly, or monthly).
+Payroll is processed at the end of each payroll period (weekly, bi-weekly, semi-monthly, or monthly).

 After You Prepare Paychecks